nodauf/Swego/README.md

 # Sawego

-Swiss Army Webserver in Golang.
+Swiss Army Wknife ebserver in Golang.
 Keep simple like the python SimpleHTTPServer but with many features

 ## Usage